What is Invoice Finance?

 With the fees incurred monthly, delays by your end customer will result in higher charges.

-So, while it may be beneficial to use invoice factoring to clear the outstanding balances from customers with longer invoicing terms, and those who are less reliable with their payments, ultimately the return you will get from these invoices will be more diminished than those that pay on time.
+So, while it may be beneficial to use invoice factoring to clear the outstanding balances from customers with longer invoicing terms and those who are less reliable with their payments, ultimately, the return you will get from these invoices will be more diminished than that from those who pay on time.

 Can Anyone Get Invoice Factoring?

-Invoice factoring is available to all types of business, though many factoring companies offer their services to limited companies only.
+Invoice factoring is available to all types of businesses, though many factoring companies offer their services to limited companies only.

 The Pros and Cons of Invoice Factoring